 0

-What’s the difference between a dead lawyer in the road and a dead skunk in the road?
-There are skid marks in front of the skunk.
+Q:How can you tell the difference between an attorney lying dead in the road and a coyote lying dead in the road?
+A:With the coyote, you usually see skid marks.

 0